Mohamed-Sa3ieed/Web-Development/landing-page/README.md

 ## Repository Content

-css
+-css
-- styles.css	contains all the project styling index.html	containn the main view of the web page js
+-- styles.css	contains all the project styling -index.html	containn the main view of the web page
+-js
-- app.js	contains various listeners and Intersection Observers to achieve the project required dynamics README.md	has a brief description of the project
+-- app.js	contains various listeners and Intersection Observers to achieve the project required dynamics -README.md	has a brief description of the project

 ## Description